zenyuzien/SsplitA-2/doc.md

 ## how does the program do it ?

 well, let this be answered in a comprehensive manner.
+First, in a high level without code, after that, code will be explained.

 ### INPUT structure